Updated May 19th, 2023

 Goals and Rules

 When I talk about goals and rules we’re not talking boot camp or anything close to that!

-The rules could simply be that you will go for a run twice or three times a week.
-Or that homework needs to be done before the evening run.
+The rules could be, you have to be able to talk while you run, who sets the pace, or that homework needs to be done before the evening run.
 Things like that.

 Goals could be that you will run 2-3 times each week.
 Time and distance don’t matter.
 Or a goal could be to run one block or one telephone pole further each week.

 You and your child can make the rules and set the goals.
 The biggest goal and most important rule is that it should be fun.